blackpirat888/Colibri/TERMS.md

-# Terms of Use – Colibri – BTC Hunter
+# Terms of Use – Colibri

-By using Colibri – BTC Hunter, you agree to the following:
+By using Colibri app, you agree to the following:

 ## ⚠️ Disclaimer
 - The app is provided "as is" with no guarantees or warranties.